valohai/docs/source/howto/setup/index.rst

        * :ref:`gcp-hybrid`
        * :ref:`azure-hybrid-manual`
    * - Object Storage
-     - Read or Read/Write access to existing object storages (AWS S3, GCP Cloud Storage, Azure Blob Storage)
+     - Read or Read/Write access to existing object storages (AWS S3, GCP Cloud Storage, Azure Blob Storage).
      - Configured in-app: :ref:`cloud-storage`
-   * - Git-repository
+   * - Git repository
      - SSH or Deploy key with read-only acccess to select repositories.
      - Configured in-app: :ref:`repository`
    * - Docker Registry
      - Permissions to pull from your Docker repository.
      - Configured in-app:  :ref:`docker-private-registries`
    * - Kubernetes Cluster
      - A Kubernetes service account that can manage pods and other resources in a defined namespace.
 Permissions to read/write to your private Docker registry.